Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 But the story doesn't end there.
 In this review, we'll also be exploring the Rossini Master Clock - an optional companion that elevates the Rossini's performance to even greater heights.
 When paired with the Master Clock, the Rossini transcends its already lofty status, presenting listeners with a level of sound quality that can only be described as truly end-game.
 The synergy between these two components results in a presentation so pure, so detailed, and so emotionally engaging that it challenges the very limits of digital audio reproduction.

 As we delve deeper into the capabilities of the dCS Rossini DAC/Network Streamer and its Master Clock companion, prepare to recalibrate your expectations of what's possible in home audio.
 This isn't just another piece of high-end equipment - it's a portal to a new dimension of musical enjoyment, where the barriers between the recording and the listener seem to melt away, leaving only the pure essence of the music itself.
-Join us as we explore how dCS has once again raised the bar, creating a digital audio solution that doesn't just compete with the best - it defines a new category of excellence all its own.
+Join us as we explore how dCS has once again raised the bar, creating a digital audio solution that doesn't just compete with the best - it defines a new category of excellence all on its own, surpassing even renowned network players from brands like Naim and Bluesound.

 PROS